Newport, Jersey City: Retail shopping and dining

-Part of the Newport community is the Newport Centre Mall, a large traditional indoor shopping complex anchored by Macy's, JCPenney, Sears, Kohl's, H&M, and ZARA.
-Outside the mall and around the Newport area are a variety of primarily neighborhood oriented restaurants (known collectively as "The Restaurants at Newport") and retail stores (known collectively as "The Newport River Market") including a number of notables such as a Target store which opened in 2004, Staples and Best Buy.
+Part of the Newport community is the Newport Centre Mall, a large traditional indoor shopping complex anchored by Macy's, JCPenney, Kohl's, H&M, Dick's Sporting Goods, and ZARA.
+Outside the mall and around the Newport area are a variety of primarily neighborhood oriented restaurants (known collectively as "The Restaurants at Newport") and retail stores (known collectively as "The Newport River Market").
+This includes a number of notables such as a Target store which opened in 2004, and Best Buy.

 Housing

 As of 2014, the population of Newport is 15,000.
 Newport's approved master Redevelopment Plan contains an 'as-of-right' entitlement to build 9,000 units of residential housing.
 Newport currently includes 10 high-rise rental apartment buildings comprising approximately 4,000 households.
 Construction of these buildings began in 1985.
 Newport's 10th rental apartment building, "The Aquablu," was completed and occupied in 2009.
 Newport also includes 3 high-rise condominium apartment buildings comprising approximately 900 additional households.
 Construction of these condominium buildings began in 1987.
 The most recent condominium building, known as "The Shore Condominiums at Newport, North Tower" was completed in 2008.
-Several adjacent residential buildings just south of Thomas Gangemi Drive along the 10th Street embankment are outside of the Newport Redevelopment Zone, but because they are developed by the LeFrak organization, are often advertised by real estate professionals as being in Newport, but are actually located outside it.
+Several adjacent residential buildings just south of Thomas Gangemi Drive along the 10th Street embankment are outside of the Newport Redevelopment Zone, but because they are developed by the LeFrak organization, are often advertised by real estate professionals as being in Newport.

 The residential buildings within Newport are: